will-cern/xroofit-readthedocs/docs/source/basics.rst

     * -   * Nuisance parameters
       - :math:`\nu`
       - ``np()``
       - A floatable parameter that is not a parameter of interest.
+Gaussian-constrained np are called :math:`\alpha` parameters, and Poisson-constrained np are :math:`\gamma` parameters.
     * -   * Floating parameters
       -
       - ``floats()``